A new engineering theory describing oblique free surface impact by flexible plates: Partitioned FSI solver

 \subsection{Structural solver}

 The structural behavior within the present work is modeled using an open source finite element solver, CU-BENs \cite{wu2020}.
-CU-BENs exploits higher order 3D structural elements (\emph{i.e.} truss, beam, and Discrete Kirchhoff triangular shell elements) in linear and nonlinear transient dynamic analyses.
+CU-BENs exploits higher order 3D structural elements (\emph{i.e.,} truss, beam, and Discrete Kirchhoff triangular shell elements) in linear and nonlinear transient dynamic analyses.
 Details on the functionalities and implementations within CU-BENs can be found in \cite{wu2020}.
+Within the structural domain, geometric nonlinear transient analyses (as opposed to modal analyses in a few of the related work \cite{Paik2009, Piro2013}) were carried out to assess the local deformation on aluminum plates during slamming impact.
+In addition, Newton-Raphson subiteration was called within each time step to account for the nonlinear behavior within the structural system.